 IG 2.2.1 is the Bronto Park scene utilizing dinosaurs modeled after Elbo’s Bronto series as a tribute.
 These tiles with two dino’s and palm trees are used interchangeably with the palms, sunset, and volcano scene from IG2.2.
 Was mistakenly titled as IG3.1 in a few IG posts.

-These are strictly black and white murrine tiles with various star patterns, a total of three different tiles, one includes a b/w saturn, one includes a b/w milky way, and one includes a b/w moon.
+These are strictly black and white murrine tiles with various star patterns, a total of four different tiles, one includes a b/w saturn, one includes a b/w milky way, and one includes a b/w moon.
 There are a limited amount of these released in finished work, and this series was technically a pre-cursor to the IGX.X Series chip-stacked scenery and is still used infrequently today.

 •Numbered Series Notes•